-- Building knowledge and understanding of health issues through dialogue and project work with the health sector, staff recruitment and inclusion of health expertise or governing or advisory structures.
+• Building knowledge and

+understanding of health issues through dialogue and

+project work with the health

+sector, staff recruitment and

+inclusion of health expertise

+or governing or advisory

-- Keeping skills, competencies and knowledge up to date is necessary to be effective.
+• Keeping skills, competencies

+and knowledge up to date

+is necessary to be effective.
 Save time and money.

-- Learning from others.

-- Staying connected in networks.